-This course provides basic instruction in root and tooth anatomy, charting of human dentition, muscles, TMJ and occlusion.
+This course provides basic instruction in root and tooth anatomy, anatomy of the oral cavity, charting of human dentition, TMJ and occlusion.
 Clinical consideration of dental anatomy is stressed.
 Prerequisite: Acceptance into Dental Hygiene program.
 (F)

 DHYG 112 Oral Embryology and Histology (1)